FrancescoMonaco/PhDPresentation/slides.md

 - We want to integrate hash structures in the algorithms with predictions framework.

     - We obtain robust predictors that are easy to initialize and deploy.
     - We address the challenges posed by high-dimensional data in ANNS.
+    - We derive mechanisms that can be expandend in several downstream tasks.

 <br>

 - We expand in the offline setting.